Illustration of a person resting on a hammock. © Recipes for Wellbeing

 Change is often uncomfortable – especially when it comes to unlearning what productivity means to us.
 Take the time to meditate, journal, or discuss with someone you trust the teachings of Zhongzhi, to recognise your humanity and what your reality means to you, and marvel at what being useless could do for your life.
 Consider what changes you may (or may not) wish to make in your life.
 Be gentle with yourself.

-Step 3 – Practising uselessness (1 hour)
+Step 3 – Practise uselessness (1 hour)

 Here are some suggestions on how to enjoy life in the slower lane, including links to other wellbeing recipes.